 Laura Maver Ward, M&AMI, CM&AP, CBI, CBC is Founder and Managing Partner of Kingsbridge Capital Partners, a lower middle market M&A advisory firm headquartered in Kansas City, Missouri.
 Laura has advised hundreds of business owners on mergers and acquisitions, financial advisory issues and business growth strategies.
-Laura has earned certifications as: Mergers & Acquisitions Master Intermediary (M&AMI), Mergers & Acquisitions Professional (CMAP), Certified Business Intermediary (CBI) Exit Planner (CExP), Business Coach (CBC), Machinery & Equipment Appraiser, and is a Licensed Real Estate Broker-Officer.
+Laura has earned certifications as: Mergers & Acquisitions Master M&A advisor (M&AMI), Mergers & Acquisitions Professional (CMAP), Certified M&A advisor (CBI) Exit Planner (CExP), Business Coach (CBC), Machinery & Equipment Appraiser, and is a Licensed Real Estate Broker-Officer.

 Laura and her husband Jim live in the Kansas City metro area.
 In her spare time, Laura enjoys spending time with her family, traveling, gardening, boating, animal rescue, photography, home improvement projects.
 Walking the beach is her favorite past time, however that’s a challenge when you live in the Midwest!